Abhilash-Chandran/vega_embed_flutter/README.md

 ## Import web view specific file and use the widget

-Import the vega embed view specific librarys as below `import 'package:vega_embed_flutter/vega_embed_webview.dart';`
+Import the vega embed view specific library as shown below `import 'package:vega_embed_flutter/vega_embed_webview.dart';`

 Create a normal stateless/ful widget and use it as a normal stateless/ful widget.